 For nearly a decade, MOAA members Lt.
 Col. Chris Siedor, USA (Ret), and Lt.
 Col. Steve Vermillion, USA (Ret), have been working to rally lawmakers to recognize Vietnam War aeromedical evacuation units and medevac crews — commonly known by their radio call sign “Dustoff” — with a Congressional Gold Medal.

 Their efforts and those of other supporters paid off: Congress passed the Dustoff Crews of the Vietnam War Congressional Gold Medal Act on Sept.
-17; the bill now heads to President Joe Biden’s desk to be signed into law.
+17; President Joe Biden signed the bill into law Sept.
+26.

 It will collectively award the more than 3,000 pilots, medics, and crew who flew between combat zones and field hospitals during the war with the Congressional Gold Medal, the highest award Congress can bestow.